debampl/PermXCT/README.md

 2. Download the XCT_dataset and DREAM3D file from the Zenodo link.

 >[!NOTE]
->Remember update the floder directory name in both the `runstepsx.sh` to execute the rest of the code.
+>Remember to update the folder directory name in both the `runstepsx.sh` to execute the rest of the code.
 Update the python notebook file `UD_TURB0_CST2025.ipynb` in XCT_dataset to locate XCT data file.
 >Update file name path in `MATLAB` file `mainblockMeshDict_UD_from_XCT_parallel.m` in `/yourpath/home/Permeability/CodeBlockMeshMatlab`

 ## Install dependencies